gokul777/gokul777/README.md

 ### Hi there 👋

-I'm a full stack developer, at present I am focusing more on the front end development technologies.<br/>
+I'm a full stack developer and AI enthusiast, at present I am focusing more on the front end development technologies.<br/>
 🔭 Currently working on a project in Angular 14 with Angular material.

 ### About me: